LeonFelipeCordero/terminal-config/README.md

 chsh -s $(which zsh)
 ```

-`NOTE: for the plugins it may be you need to clone the repositories intro the plugins folder in ~/.oh-my-zsh`
+`NOTE: for the plugins it may be you need to clone the repositories into the plugins folder in ~/.oh-my-zsh`

 Copy the file .zsh in this repository to ~/.zshrc